Want to know the secrets of the rich?

 - We can’t see if they’re carrying a massive debt load on credit cards.

-- We can’t see how much they have invested in a 401k or Roth IRA.
+- We can’t see how much they have invested in a 401k or Roth IRA or brokerage account.

 Basically, we can’t see anything that really matters financially, and yet most of us would secretly wish to be more like Mike and less like Dana.

-This is completely backwards.
-We have to understand in our consumer-centric culture, an abundance of material possessions is more likely a sign of debt, not wealth.
+We have to understand that in our consumer-centric culture, an abundance of material possessions is more likely a sign of debt, not wealth.

 And, if we’re married, we have to show our spouse that we’re in this together, and start making hard sacrifices for the sake of our shared future.